makinacorpus/geolabel-maker/docs/source/quick-start.rst

    .. code-block::

-      geolabel_maker make_tiles --root  Path to the folder containing images and categories sub-folders --zoom  (optional) Zoom interval e.g. 14-20
+      geolabel_maker make_tiles --config  (config or root required) Path to the configuration file used to create the dataset --root  (config or root required) Alternatively, the root of the dataset --zoom  (optional) Zoom interval e.g. 14-20

 Generate annotations